 Privacy

-The following Online Privacy Statement explains why Payline by ICE Limited Partnership (Payline) collects information from you, how we use it, who we may share it with, and the steps we take to protect your privacy while using our website and our services.
+The following Privacy Statement explains why Payline by ICE Limited Partnership (“Payline”) collects information from you, how we use it, who we may share it with, and the steps we take to protect your information while using our website and services.

 Why we collect information from you

-As a money services business, we are required to collect certain information to verify identity, process transactions, conduct compliance screening, monitor activity, maintain records, and meet our legal and regulatory obligations.
+As a regulated money services business, we are required to collect certain information to:

-Collection of personal information is limited to what is necessary for identified purposes, including regulatory compliance and operational requirements.
+Collection of personal information is limited to what is necessary for these purposes.

 Collecting personal information